MintyOrb/writing/the_most_astounding_evidence_in_cosmology_-_the_cmb.md

 ##### **How do we know it's there?**

 The light released in this phase change has been traveling through the epic 13.8 billion year journey of cosmic evolution.
 Through the birth of the first stars, the first supernova explosions and heavy elements that came with them.
-Through the first planets coalescing and solar systems forming, the development and evolution of life on earth, the birth humanity and the first civilizations, the invention of the internet and space telescopes…
+Through the first planets coalescing and solar systems forming, the development and evolution of life on earth, the birth humanity and the first civilizations, the invention of the internet and space telescopes...

 **The microwave light collected on the sensors of our space telescopes today are the very same photons that were released at the moment of this transition.**